dicook/Data_Modelling_and_Computing/content/_index.md

 		- [Analysis of Los Angeles Crime with R](https://datascienceplus.com/analysis-of-los-angeles-crime-with-r/)
 		- [Looking at Seinfeld dialogues using #tidytext](https://pradeepadhokshaja.wordpress.com/2018/08/06/looking-at-seinfeld-dialogues-using-tidytext/)
 		- [Twitter Coverage of the useR Conference 2018](https://github.com/neilfws/Twitter/blob/master/user2018/code/R/user2018.md)
-    - Deadline 2:  Electronic copy of your data, and a page of data description, and cleaning done, or needing to be done.
+    - Deadline 3:  Electronic copy of your data, and a page of data description, and cleaning done, or needing to be done.
-    - Deadline 3:  Final version of story board uploaded.
-There are two ways to do the storyboard:
+    - Deadline 4:  Final version of story board uploaded.
+There are several ways to do the storyboard:
         - `learnr` package that the lecture notes are written in.
 [Example files with css](project/lecture10b.zip)
         - [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) package, and there is an [example here](project/pisa_au_app.zip)
+		- or a basic [shiny](https://shiny.rstudio.com/gallery/) app
     - Presentation in week 12

 ## Data ([ZIP](http://dmac.dicook.org/lectures/data/etc1010_data.zip))